Should I use

 Let me start by saying that there is no perfect bicycle light, every situation is different and people like different things.
 However do make sure that your light complies with your country's laws.
 Unfortunately many bike lights sold in Europe are not legal to use on a bicycle.
 Many lack the required certification.
 Some cheap lights don't even emit enough light.

-Many manufacturers include these blinking modes because some people think it is safer because people in cars will see them better; a misconception that seems particularly widespread in the United States.
-I have not seen any proof that blinking lights are safer.
+Many manufacturers include blinking modes because some people think it is safer because people in cars will see them better; an assumption which has not been proven.
+It is even more far fetched to to state that flashing lights are safer.
 It's an interesting topic, since it all depends on the conditions and expectations of those involved.

-Blinking bicycle lights are not legal in some European countries like The Netherlands and Germany.
+Flashing bicycle lights are legal in some European countries like Belgium, but not in The Netherlands and Germany.
 Although these countries are a minority they are also the ones that have many cyclists and the most comprehensive legislation when it comes to bicycle lights.
-What is the reason why they do not allow blinking lights?
+What is the reason why they do not allow flashing lights?

-Various studies into the differences between blinking and static lights in various applications (for example for snow ploughs) have yielded the following conclusions:
+Various studies into the differences between flashing and continuous lights in various applications (for example for snow ploughs) have yielded the following conclusions:

 - It is harder to judge distance of a blinking light.